Is Mexican Insurance Required by Law to Drive in Mexico?

 What Type of Insurance Is Required in Mexico?

-Liability insurance is the type of insurance required.
-This type of insurance covers damage caused to other vehicles, property or individuals by you.
+Liability insurance is the type of insurance required, it covers damage caused to other vehicles, property or individuals by you.
 In other words, it refers to paying parties other than those in your vehicle or yourself.

 Liability insurance must be provided by a Mexican insurer.
 You can only purchase the insurance through a U.S.-based insurer if they offer insurance through a Mexican insurance company.